spectrocloud/librarium/content/docs/16-complexity.md

 For more details on Palette Integrations [click here](/integrations#integrations).

-For more details on Palette downloadable artefacts [click here](/spectro-downloads#palettedynamicartifacts)
+For more details on Palette downloadable artifacts [click here](/spectro-downloads#palettedynamicartifacts).

 </InfoBox>